 - Responsiveness to constituent needs

 - Lifelong learning

-The Institute of Agriculture is made up of the following four units that provide instruction, research and public service:
+The University of Tennessee Institute of Agriculture is made up of the following four units that provide instruction, research and public service:

-Through its research mission, AgResearch is an integral partner to teaching programs throughout the Institute.
-AgResearch faculty conduct world-class research programs in a variety of areas, including crop breeding and genetics, soil conservation, no-till crop production, cattle reproduction, wood product development and many other areas.
-It is also the key funding source for graduate assistantships and the research that graduate students undertake in their degree programs.
+AgResearch is an integral partner in teaching programs throughout the Institute.
+AgResearch faculty conduct world-class research programs in a variety of areas including crop breeding and genetics, soil conservation, no-till crop production, cattle reproduction, wood product development and many others.
+AgResearch is also a key funding source for graduate assistantships and research that graduate students undertake in their degree programs.
 The internship program of AgResearch offers undergraduates unparalleled field experience.
-AgResearch's The unit's 10 branch research facilities serve as field laboratories for faculty and students, while allowing the public to evaluate research trials and experience gardens and arboretums.
-Technologies developed by the Institute's researchers benefit producers and consumers alike.
+The unit's 10 branch research facilities serve as field laboratories for faculty and students, while allowing the public to evaluate research trials and experience gardens and arboretums.
+Technologies developed by UTIA's researchers benefit producers and consumers alike.

 College of Agricultural Sciences and Natural Resources

 The College welcomes students from across Tennessee, the nation and the world.
 It offers academic programs in a variety of natural and social science based disciplines that apply to the food, fiber and natural resources systems.
 For students in the College of Agricultural Sciences and Natural Resources (CASNR), learning is personal and often hands-on.
 Student teams provide opportunities for self-directed study, leadership development, and a lot of fun.
 A new honors research and creative achievements program challenges students to excel.
 International study tours give graduates an edge in the increasingly connected world of global markets.